-- 3.2.1 a Design diverse buildings forms that are sensitive to the existing neighbourhood (See 3.3.1). - 3.2.1 b Any portion of the building facing a street should be pedestrian focused with ease of access from the fronting street to front entrances.
+- A - 3.2.1 a Design diverse buildings forms that respond to the evolving massing and density of the neighbourhood while positively contributing to the streetscape rhythm (See - 3.3.1). - 3.2.1 b Any portion of the building facing a street should be pedestrian focused with ease of access from the fronting street to front entrances.
 Avoid blank walls facing the street at-grade.
-(See 3.3.2). - 3.2.1 c Ensure that all vehicle access is taken from the lane or secondary street, where available (See 3.3.4). - 3.2.1 d Ensure required garbage and recycling carts have an assigned storage area and achieve maneuvering space to wheel the carts to the street or the lane (See 3.3.4). - 3.2.1 e Ensure onsite landscaping and the off-site frontage contributes to the urban livability of the neighbourhoods by promoting sidewalks and large trees (See 3.3.5)
+(See 3.3.2). - 3.2.1 c Ensure that all vehicle access is taken from the lane or secondary street, where available (See 3.3.4). - 3.2.1 d Ensure required garbage and recycling carts have an assigned storage area and achieve maneuvering space to wheel the carts to the street or the lane (See 3.3.4). - 3.2.1 e Ensure onsite landscaping and the off-site frontage contributes to the urban livability of the neighbourhoods by promoting sidewalks and large trees (See 3-3-5)

-- 3.2.1 f Provide meaningful outdoor spaces that offer privacy, screening, and context sensitivity to surrounding neighbours through strategic at-grade outdoor spaces, decks, patios, balconies and/or rooftop patios (See 3.3.3). - 3.2.1 g Limit impermeable surfaces in landscaped areas and open spaces to maximize stormwater infiltration (See 3.3.3). - 3.2.1 h Locate and design buildings to protect existing mature non-invasive trees on-site.
+- • - 3.2.1 f Provide meaningful outdoor spaces that offer privacy, screening, and context sensitivity to surrounding neighbours through strategic at-grade outdoor spaces, decks, patios, balconies and/or rooftop patios (See 3.3.3). - 3.2.1 g Limit impermeable surfaces in landscaped areas and open spaces to maximize stormwater infiltration (See 3.3.3). - 3.2.1 h Locate and design buildings to protect existing mature non-invasive trees on-site.
 Support minor variances to the infill housing development regulations if the existing mature non-invasive trees are protected before, during, and after construction including a tree protection plan.
 (See 3.3.3).